 - (a) A student enrolled in a trimester-based programme who obtains a residency permit during the course of their study will be considered an international student for the trimester in which residency is granted, unless the residency is granted within the dates prescribed in Appendix 5 of this Statute.
-The Student will be treated as a domestic student from the following trimester. - (b) A student who is not enrolled in a trimester-based programme and who obtains a residency permit will be given a refund (pro rated) from the month after the date on which residency is granted, as shown in their passport. - (c) An international student who withdraws from the University and transfers to another institution, must inform Victoria International in writing.
+The student will be treated as a domestic student from the following trimester. - (b) A student who is not enrolled in a trimester-based programme and who obtains a residency permit will be given a refund (prorated) from the week after the date on which residency is granted, as shown in their passport. - (c) An international student who withdraws from the University and transfers to another institution must inform Victoria International and their Student Fees Coordinator in writing and provide copies of their new Offer documents.
 The refund of fees will be sent directly to the relevant institution less an International Transfer fee (refer Appendix 4). - (d) An international student is entitled to a full refund of all money that remains in their account after enrolment.
 This refund will be granted provided the student has paid their fees in full and holds a valid student visa for the period of study.
-The monies will be paid directly to the student. - (e) Subject to sub-sections (a), (c) and (d) of this section, all refunds will be paid by cheque to the students' home country. - (f) Full refunds will be made pursuant to the relevant clauses of this Statute and in the following circumstances: - (i) The student is unable to take up the offer of admission; - (ii) New Zealand Immigration Service has refused a student a visa for study in New Zealand; - (iii) A student's application for a visa extension is refused by the New Zealand Immigration Service; - (iv) Victoria University of Wellington is unable to proceed with the course offered.
+The monies will be paid directly to the student. - (e) Subject to subsections (a), (c) and (d) of this section, all refunds will be paid by cheque or bank transfer (upon production of appropriate photo ID).

+- (f) Full refunds will be made pursuant to the relevant clauses of this Statute and in the following circumstances: - (i) the student is unable to take up the offer of admission; - (ii) the New Zealand Immigration Service has refused a student a visa for study in New Zealand; - (iii) a student's application for a visa extension is refused by the New Zealand Immigration Service; - (iv) the University is unable to proceed with the course(s) offered. - (g) Should a student completely withdraw or temporarily cease studying with the University and seek a refund, they will be required to provide proof that they are no longer on the University student visa prior to their refund being actioned. - (h) Students receiving Federal loans from the US Government for payment of their study at the University are subject to special withdrawal and refund procedures and policies.
+Specifics are available from Victoria International.

-Domestic Tuition Fees
+Appendix 1 - Domestic Tuition Fees

-Note: For fees and levies applicable to students enrolled in New Zealand School of Music programmes (including tuition fees and course related costs) please refer to the NZSM website: www.nzsm.ac.nz
+Note: For fees and levies applicable to students enrolled in New Zealand School of Music (NZSM) programmes (including tuition fees and course-related costs), please refer to the NZSM website: www.nzsm.ac.nz/fees.aspx.

-1 CUPR courses are charged at \$21.55 per point
+- 1. CUPR courses are charged at \$23.70 per point. - 2.
+The following courses are charged at: